Education Insights

 What did we do?

-- Analyzed federal and state data
+- Analyzed federal and state substance use data.

 What are the implications for policy and practice?

-- Developing a recovery network in Iowa
+- Developing a recovery network in Iowa.

-- Developing additional resources through recent opportunities presented by the 2018 Family First Prevention Services Act
+- Developing additional resources through recent opportunities presented by the 2018 Family First Prevention Services Act.

-- A need for intensive connections between families and their program providers
+- A need for intensive connections between families and their program providers.